antenna-one/ao-installer/README.md

-# ODR_Tools installer V2 with full DAB+ multiplex, HackRF ONE and PadTool auto-configuration for Ubuntu.
+# ODR-Tools installer V2 with full DAB+ multiplex, HackRF ONE and PadTool auto-configuration for Ubuntu.

 ![Screenshot of a logo slide](https://github.com/DABodr/ODR-Tools_Installer_V2/blob/master/supervisor.png)